Marty Ravellette

-Marty Ravellette (December 18, 1939 – November 12, 2007) was born in Goodland, Indiana without arms, attended Good Shepherd Rehabilitation Network in Allentown, Pennsylvania as an infant and then the family moved to Oceanside, California, where he was stopped for speeding in February 1963.
-The notoriety that resulted introduced him to his soon wife JoBeth Johnson and they moved to Klamath Falls, Oregon.
-Initially belonging to various denominations of Christianity, Ravellette and several of the family converted to the Baháʼí Faith between 1967 and 1970.
+Marty Ravellette (December 18, 1939 – November 12, 2007) was born in Goodland, Indiana without arms.
+He attended Good Shepherd Rehabilitation Network in Allentown, Pennsylvania as an infant.
+The family then moved to Oceanside, California, where he was stopped for speeding in February 1963.
+The notoriety that resulted introduced him to JoBeth Johnson, who soon became his wife, and they moved to Klamath Falls, Oregon.
+After initially belonging to various denominations of Christianity, Ravellette and several of the family converted to the Baháʼí Faith between 1967 and 1970.

 Later divorced, Ravellette moved to Teaneck, New Jersey and then Chapel Hill, North Carolina, where he rescued an elderly woman in a burning car and again won national recognition.
 His life is featured in a 2004 documentary, No Arms Needed: A Hero Among Us.
 Ravellette died in an auto accident in Eli Whitney, North Carolina three years later, in 2007.